Dancing has always featured in tribal custom and primitive religion

 accompanied by tues that came fro Ireland, people wanted to join

+in.
 So after about 1625, country dances became popular in court

 circles, particularly in large country houses and many of the